 Directions & Services

 The property is best approached by leaving our Matlock office on to the main A6 towards Matlock Bath.
-Proceed under the bridge passing the Boat House Inn on the right hand side and turn right into an access road.
+Proceed under the bridge passing the Boat House Inn on the right hand side and turn right into an access road (pedestrian access only not vehiclar).
 The road leads up to the cottage, pedestrian access via small wooden gate at the side of Harvey Dale Cottage leads up pathway to the property.or if you park on st johns road past the griting bin and on the right hand side there are three steps proceed up the steps continue along the pathway to the property

 All main services are connected to the property.